obarthel/amiga-smbfs/README.md

 Generally, each data transmission consists of two distinct parts.
 The first part contains information about the data that is being transmitted, such as its size and which file it belongs to.
 The second part is the data being transmitted.

 **smbfs** can either send/receive both parts in a single step, or it can send/receive each part separately.
-If the data is received/sent in a single step, **smbfs** must spend extra time picking the data apart after it has received it (splitting it up into the information section and the data section), or combine the information and data section prior to sending them as single block of data.
+If the data is received/sent in a single step, **smbfs** must spend extra time picking the data apart after it has received it (splitting it up into the information section and the data section), or combine the information and data sections prior to sending them as a single block of data.

 This picking apart/combining comes with a cost because memory contents will have to be copied around.
 This cost can result in lower performance, which is why **smbfs** defaults to breaking up the transmission into two steps.
+Avoiding unnecessary memory copying operations is key to improving network performance on the Amiga.

 However, it is not a given that breaking up the transmission into two steps will always be faster than using a single step, which is where the `READTHRESHOLD` and `WRITETHRESHOLD` options come in.